 - Furnish a government document for proof of age.
 (Driver License, Government Issued Identification Card, Passport, or a copy of your birth certificate)

-- Be a high school graduate by June 18, 2022.
+- Be a high school graduate by June 14, 2024.
 Furnish a high school diploma AND an official transcript of high school grades.
 Please note: If applicant has misplaced their diploma, we will accept a letter on the school or school board’s letterhead stating that applicant has graduated with a standard diploma.
-The letter should provide applicant’s graduation date and be signed by a school official.
-Or furnish an official GED certificate AND official GED test scores.
+The letter should provide the applicant’s graduation date and be signed by a school official.
+Or, furnish an official GED certificate AND official GED test scores.

 - If applicant is currently a senior in High School: (1) High school students must request a letter from their school stating that they are on track to graduate and the date of graduation.
 This letter and partial official transcripts must be provided before the application deadline.
 (2) Copy of diploma and completed official transcripts must be submitted immediately following graduation.

-- If a veteran, please submit a copy of discharge form DD214.
+- If you are a veteran, please submit a copy of discharge form DD214.

 - Applicants must pay an application fee of $25.00 by money order, cashier’s check, or credit/ debit card.
 No cash or personal checks will be accepted.
-Fee MUST be paid prior to the close of the application period.
+Fee MUST be paid prior to the start of the application.
 If unable to pay, applicants must submit a request for a waiver, demonstrating that the application fee would pose a hardship.

 - Once the requirements have been completed, the applicant will attend the aptitude testing event and achieve a qualifying score.

 - Be physically able to perform all tasks related to the plumbing and pipefitting industry and pass a physical examination by a medical doctor, if accepted into the program.